Joe Torre: St. Louis Cardinals (1990–1995)

-New York Yankees manager (1996–2007)
+New York Yankees (1996–2007)

-Torre served as the Yankees manager under owner George Steinbrenner.
-Torre lasted 12 full seasons, managing 1,942 regular-season games, with a won-loss record of 1,173–767.
-He took the team to the postseason every one of his twelve seasons with the club, winning six American League pennants and four World Series.
-By far the longest tenure for a Yankees manager in the Steinbrenner era, Torre is tied for the second-longest tenure in club history with Miller Huggins and Casey Stengel, behind Joe McCarthy.
+After being hired on November 2, 1995, Torre served as the Yankees' manager under owner George Steinbrenner.
+Torre lasted twelve full seasons, managing 1,942 regular-season games, with a won-loss record of 1,173–767.
+He took the team to the postseason in every one of his twelve seasons with the club, winning six American League pennants and four World Series.
+Torre had by far the longest tenure for a Yankees manager in the Steinbrenner era, and his time as manager is tied for the second-longest in club history with those of Miller Huggins and Casey Stengel, behind the sixteen-season run of Joe McCarthy.
 Torre is the only Yankees manager who was born in New York City.

 1996–2005

 Before his first game with the Yankees, Torre got off to a rough start.
 The New York City press (and fans) thought his hiring was a colossal mistake and greeted him with tabloid headlines such as "Clueless Joe."
 Including his three previous jobs, he had been a combined 109 games below .500, and had never won a playoff game in 14 seasons.
 He had appeared in 2,209 games as a player and 1,901 as a manager for a total of 4,110 games without reaching a World Series, let alone winning it.